-Appropriate training must be undertaken to develop as a coach and equip clients with the tools required to overcome the challenges they face.
-The coach must maintain and develop these skills yearly to continue to provide optimum support.
+Appropriate training must be undertaken to develop as a coach and equip clients with the tools to overcome challenges.
+The coach must maintain and develop these skills yearly to continue to provide optimal support.

 This article can help.
-We have identified a selection of the best courses available to continue your journey towards coach accreditation and work with clients to achieve their most important goals.
+We have identified a selection of the best courses available to continue your journey toward coach accreditation and work with clients to achieve their most important goals.

 This article contains: